statbiophys/soNNia/README.md

 3. ```$ sonnia-evaluate --set_custom_model_VDJ examples/sonnia_model -i examples/data_seqs.txt --ppost -m 100 -d ';' ```
   * This computes Ppost,Pgen and Q of the first 100 seqs in the data_seqs file.

+# Notes about CDR3 sequence definition and Dataset size

+This code is quite flexible, however it does demand a very consistent definition of CDR3 sequences.

+CHECK THE DEFINITION OF THE CDR3 REGION OF THE SEQUENCES YOU INPUT.
+This will likely be the most often problem that occurs.

+The default models/genomic data are set up to define the CDR3 region from the conserved cysteine C (INCLUSIVE) in the V region to the conserved F or W (INCLUSIVE) in the J. This corresponds to positions X and X according to IMGT.

+Neural Network models suffer from overfitting issues in the low data regime.
+While the use of appropriate regularization could reduce the risk of overfitting, it is recommended to use the linear SONIA model for datasets with fewer than 100 000 receptor sequences.

 ## Contact

 Any issues or questions should be addressed to [us](mailto:giulioisac@gmail.com).